trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 - `flags`: Descriptions of specific test case types and their potential dangers, referenced in the `notes` field.
 - `result`: If the test should succeed or not.

-The `result` field is important and can take 3 different values:
+The `result` field is important and can take three different values:

 - **valid**: Test case should succeed.
 - **acceptable**: Test case is allowed to succeed but contains some non ideal attributes.
 Ideally this test case should fail but it is acceptable if it passes.